cypress-io/cypress-documentation/content/guides/component-testing/angular/quickstart.md

 ### Selectors & Assertions

-The Stepper component's counter is initialized to "0" by default.
-It also has a input property that can specify an initial count.
+By default, the Stepper's counter is initialized to "0".
+We can override that value by specifying an initial count.
+Let's write a couple of tests that will verify both these states.

-Let's write a test that verifies mounting the component in its default state has a count of "0".

 To do so, we will use a selector to access the `span` element that contains the counter, and then assert that the text value of the element is what we expect it